-Does your Sharps Container Pass the Candy Test?
+Does your sharps container pass the Candy Test?

 Born out of five years of research and development with the input of experienced clinicians, Daniels Sharpsmart container was designed to be impenetrable.
-A wide aperture for safe disposal, a safety tray that is not able to be manipulated by even the smallest of hands, a secure cavity that 100% restricts hand-access to disposed sharps.
+A wide aperture for safe disposal, a safety tray that is not able to be manipulated by even the smallest of hands, a secure cavity that 100% restricts hand-access to the disposed of sharps.

 Image A shows the clinically engineered Daniels Sharpsmart sharps container.
-A secure tray conceals the full aperture of the container restricitng hand access above and below the tray.
+A secure tray conceals the full aperture of the container restricting hand access above and below the tray.
 When full, the safety tray self-locks into a fixed position, eliminating risks of overfilling.
 The Daniels reusable sharps container is made of ABS plastic and is impenetrable by contained sharps.

 Image B shows a standard sharps container that can be found in many small health practices across the United States.
 The sharps container is light in construction and has an open access top allowing sharps and needles to be vertically dropped into the container.
 Containers are often at risk of being overfilled, and there is no safety mechanism preventing hand access.

-Does your sharps container pass the candy test?
+So, did your sharps container pass the candy test?